* The deadline to apply for a 2017-18 Graduate Assistantship or Partial Tuition Fellowship is February 15, 2017! *

 - Current students in the MA in WRD must also submit additional materials specified on the award application form, including two recommendation letters, a writing sample, an unofficial transcript, and a statement of purpose.
 These materials must be sent to Professor Lisa Dush by February 15, 2017.

-- Those candidates selected as finalists for GA or PTF awards will be contacted in late March to schedule a telephone interview with Professor Dush.
-Final award announcements will be made by mid-April.
+- Those candidates selected as finalists for GA or PTF awards will be contacted in early March to schedule a telephone interview with Professor Dush.
+Final award announcements will be made by late March.

 3. Partial Tuition Waivers (PTWs)

 Students already enrolled in the MA in WRD

 may, if they meet the eligibility requirements listed below, apply quarterly for Partial Tuition Waiver (PTW) awards, which reward outstanding academic achievement.
 PTW awards provide a partial reimbursement for tuition paid for up to two WRD or NMS courses toward the MA in WRD

 degree in the quarter of application.
 The exact amount of the award depends on the number of eligible applicants, but it is typically 15-30% of tuition paid per 4-credit course.

 Eligibility Requirements for PTWs